 The commands which are sued for depicting the difference between the two versions of SVN are given below.

 2. svn diff dirname

 “Revert” function will remove your local changes and reload the latest version from the repository.

-Revert is one among the most effective functions of SVN.
-Without the presence of Revert it will be hard to extract the local changes from the present existing system.
-The main functioning aspect of Revert is to takedown all the local changes which are done to the system and to reload the latest update from the repository.
+Revert is one of the most effective functions of SVN.
+Without the presence of Revert, it will be hard to extract the local changes from the presently existing system.
+The main functioning aspect of Revert is to take down all the local changes that are done to the system and to reload the latest update from the repository.

-SVN has the presence of different set of commands which are called fro different approaches to deliver different set of actions.
-In such a case where you need to create new directory using version control can be successfully done by making use of the command stated below
+SVN has the presence of different sets of commands which are called from different approaches to deliver different sets of actions.
+In such a case where you need to create a new directory using version control can be successfully done by making use of the command stated below

 1. svn mkdir directory

-One of the best feature of SVN functioning is that it facilitates the process of importing the current directory into a new repository by making use of a simple command prompt.
+One of the best features of SVN functioning is that it facilitates the process of importing the current directory into a new repository by making use of a simple command prompt.

 1. The command you need to use to perform this action is

 2. svn import/home/xsurface/programming